Wills Point, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 3.6 square miles (9.3 km^{2}), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Wills Point has a humid subtropical climate, Cfa on climate maps.

 Demographics

 As of the 2020 United States census, there were 3,747 people, 1,350 households, and 945 families residing in the city.

 Education

 Wills Point and the surrounding unincorporated areas are served by the Wills Point ISD.
 It is administered by Superintendent Scott Caloss.
-As of 2006, there are five schools: Wills Point Primary School (Pre-K through 1st grades), E.O.
+As of 2006, there are five schools: Wills Point Primary School (pre-K through 1st grade), E.O.
 Woods Intermediate School (2nd–4th), Wills Point Middle School (5th–6th), Wills Point Jr. High (7th–8th), and Wills Point High School (9th–12th).

 The Wills Point High School Tigers football team won the 1A State Championship in 1965.